lukemmtt/FAHMenuBar/README.md

 ## Features

-- ✅ **Instant Status:** View real-time folding status directly from your menubar.
+- 📊 **Real-time Monitoring:** View live folding status with visual progress bars, percentages, and completion estimates directly from your menubar.
-- ✅ **Quick Controls:** Pause/resume folding with a single click.
+- ⚡ **Quick Controls:** Pause/resume/finish folding with a single click.
-- ✅ **Progress Tracking:** Visual progress bar with percentage and estimated completion time.
+- 🔧 **Supports Multiple Resource Groups:** Monitor and control all your configured Folding@home resource groups.
-- ✅ **Native macOS Design:** Blends seamlessly with your macOS interface.
+- 🎨 **Native macOS Design:** Blends seamlessly with your macOS interface.
-- ✅ **Resource-Friendly:** Minimal CPU and memory usage.
+- 🪶 **Resource-Friendly:** Minimal CPU and memory usage.
-- ✅ **Auto Updates:** Keeps itself up-to-date automatically via Sparkle.
+- 🔄 **Auto Updates:** Keeps itself up-to-date automatically via Sparkle.
-- ✅ **Privacy & Security:** No external data collection.
+- 🔒 **Privacy & Security:** No external data collection.
 No modification to your Folding@home installation.

 ## Why Use FAH MenuBar?